FreskyZ/small/devcontainer/DEC++.md

 Then install build result into another stage, do a little setup and check, which should complete a basic command line compile environment for c++

+There seems no clangd in alpine package manager, include clangd and clang-tidy in stage 2 build by the way.